RiccardoYorkeReali/FakeStory-DepthOfField/README.md

 <img width="475" alt="schermata 2017-12-28 alle 14 10 37" src="https://user-images.githubusercontent.com/29773493/34454880-8076ea96-ed74-11e7-9d34-6f7bbaa19d4a.png">

 ## The Project
 The project has been implemented in WebGL: particularlly, the scene has been created by using [three.js](https://threejs.org).
 Three.js is a cross-browser Open Source Javascript library that uses WebGL to create and display animated 3D computer graphics scene.
-It simplifies the creation of complex 3D scenes (which could be difficult using only Javascript) three.js creates a scene adding objects defined by a geometry (which corresponds to a vertex shader) and a material (which corresponds to a fragment shader).
+It simplifies the creation of complex 3D scenes (which could be difficult using only Javascript).
+Three.js creates a scene adding objects defined by a geometry (which corresponds to a vertex shader) and a material (which corresponds to a fragment shader).
 It also provides method to implement user controls, post-processing effects, etc..
 The Depth of Field effect has been implemented by a fragment shader.

+### Pipeline
+#### Initialize the Scene
+- Camera
+- Controls (Pointer Lock Controls, provided by three.js)
+#### Load the objects on the Scene
+- Light and Chandelier
+- Room
+- Dices
+- Ball
+- Bed
+- Woody
+- Buzz Lightyear